Antonio725/repo-deets/README.md

 ## ✍️ Authors <a name = "authors"></a>

 - [@Antonio725](https://github.com/Antonio725)
-- All images and icons in the project, including the logo icon on the top of this README, belong to Icons8 & Unsplash.
+- All images used for splash screen belong to Unsplash - https://unsplash.com/
+- App icon by Icons8 - https://icons8.com